Create food

 More cabbage, more!

-In this section you are going to develop a way of having multiple space cabbages (food) moving around the screen for your turtle to chomp.
-You are going to do this using the python functions of Lists and Loops
+In this section, you are going to develop a way of having multiple space cabbages (food) moving around the screen for your turtle to chomp.
+You are going to do this using Python Lists and Loops.

-Step 1.
-First we create the maximum number of cabbages and an empty list by editing the
+First, we create the maximum number of cabbages and an empty list by editing the # Create food section with the following code:

 # Create food